Course Content

 Guide to Data Analysis for Beginners

 Window functions:- in MySQL are powerful tools used to perform calculations across a set of table rows related to the current row, without grouping the results into a single output row.
 They are particularly useful for tasks like ranking, calculating running totals, moving averages, and more.
 Window functions work with the **OVER()** clause to define the partition and ordering of the data.
+Window functions are essential for sophisticated data analysis and reporting in MySQL, enabling users to perform advanced calculations on their data.

 Key Components